What is the deadline for me to submit my application?

 Are the classes online or face-to-face?

 Cost will vary based on your plan of study.
-The 15 core MAT classes are all DE and will have DE tuition.
-The specialty courses are on campus, on-line, or a hybrid.
+The MAT classes will have distance education tuition.

 What are the requirements for admission?

 - A bachelor’s degree from a college or university that holds regional accreditation from a recognized accrediting agency such as SACS

 - 3.00 GPA or higher in prior work, as required by the Graduate School.
 An undergraduate degree in the content/discipline or, in the absence of a content degree, 24 semester hours/credits in content relevant to the area in which you wish to teach

 - A combined Verbal and Quantitative score of 300 on GRE administration.
 GRE scores should be no older than 5 years prior to the date of admission.

 - Meet the specific requirements of content area or grade level.